sclorg/tfaga-wrapper/README.md

 This wrapper tries to minimize lines of code needed to be written in each container repository when calling TFaGA.
-This should lead to code reduction, dumplicity removal, easier maintaining and adding features.
+This should lead to code reduction, duplicity removal, easier maintaining and adding features.

 This action is only for Pull Request comment triggers.